 McAfee’s interface is also well laid out and easy to navigate.
-Downloading and installing it doesn’t take very long, and I never struggled to find any of its features.
+Downloading and installing it doesn’t take very long either.

-That being said, some of McAfee’s features are hidden away, so beginner users might struggle.
+That being said, some of McAfee’s features are hidden away, so beginner users might struggle with using it at first.
 For example, the parental controls are only available on McAfee’s web dashboard and not in the desktop app.
 So if you don’t know to look on the web dashboard, you can easily miss out on certain features.

 I like how McAfee’s mobile apps for Android and iOS keep everything in one place.
 I never struggled to find my way around the mobile interface in my tests.
 Most features are accessible in a few taps, with additional features accessible through a button on the top corner of the screen.